 Liz Phelan | 12 Sep 2019 | 3 min read

-A major challenge to successful implementation of the Social Procurement Framework in Victoria - or of any such initiative for that matter - is the issue of scale.
-Common procurement practice is to bundle work into large packages, which can exclude social enterprises that lack the capacity to deliver at such scale.
+A major challenge to the successful implementation of the Social Procurement Framework in Victoria - or of any such initiative for that matter - is the issue of scale.
+Common procurement practice is to bundle work into large packages, which can exclude social enterprises that lack the capacity to deliver at such a scale.

 Gary Sinclair, manager of YMCA social enterprise ReBuild, sees the issue as a significant inhibitor to the ultimate success of the Framework.
 Despite operating in an industry flush with funding, Sinclair says that unless changes are made to the way work is packaged and released to market then ReBuild may not be able to benefit from the new policies.